Capillary Rise in Pipes with Variable Cross Section: Comparison of the numerical results

 In this section, we perform numerical simulations where the radius of the pipe varies with the $z$-coordinate according to the following expression:

 In addition, we choose the length of the pipe to be 20 times the equilibrium height.
 This ensures that the fluid has enough length to reach equilibrium without overflowing the pipe.

 It is a remarkable result of the capillary rise analysis, both experimental \cite{Quere} and theoretical \cite{Zhmud}, that the equilibrium height may be approched monotonically or oscillatory in the pipe of constant radius.
 This turned out to depend on the material properties.
 The dynamics of the capillary rise was explained \cite{Switala} by the stability properties of the stationary point corresponding to the equilibrium height.
 Recently, it was proved \cite{rapajic2025134842} that under physically reasonable assumptions every solution of Washburn's equation, which starts from a small non-negative height and from rest, converges to the equilibrium height in this way.
 Naturally, there comes the question of asymptotic behavior in the pipe with variable radius.

-Fig. \ref{fig::monotoneVSoscillatory} shows that, in the pipe with a variable radius, the equilibrium height can be reached either monotonically or oscillatory, as in the constant radius case.
+Figure \ref{fig::monotoneVSoscillatory} shows that, in the pipe with a variable radius, the equilibrium height can be reached either monotonically or oscillatory, as in the constant radius case.
 Specifically, for small values of the parameter $\omega$, the equilibrium height is approached monotonically, while for larger values of $\omega$ the equilibrium height is reached in an oscillatory manner.
 In other words, our hypothesis is that the equilibrium point behaves as a stable node or a stable focus.
-However, providing a formal proof of this will be left as a task for future work.

-The numerical solutions of the generalized Washburn equation \eqref{eq::DLessGeneralisedWashburn} and its approximation \eqref{eq::DLessGeneralisedWashburn-Approx} are compared in Figures \ref{fig::genWahburnVSapprox} and \ref{fig::genWahburnVSapproxBig-Omega}, for small and large values of $\omega$, respectively.
-In both cases, the difference between solutions is of the order $\mathcal{O}(\alpha)$.
-This suggests that the approximate model \eqref{eq::DLessGeneralisedWashburn-Approx} is sufficiently accurate.
-Moreover, it is simpler than \eqref{eq::DLessGeneralisedWashburn} and more suitable for practical applications.
-It is important to emphasize that both models take into account inertia and thus capture oscillatory behavior for large values of $\omega$.
-Because of that, they are more general than the lubrication theory ones \eqref{eq::DLessLubrication} and \eqref{eq::DLessLubrication-Approx}, which cannot predict the oscillatory approach to equilibrium.
+Numerical solution of the generalized Washburn's equation \eqref{eq::DLessGeneralisedWashburn} is compared to lubrication theory model \eqref{eq::DLessLubrication} and its approximation \eqref{eq::DLessLubrication-Approx}.
+For the small values of $\omega$ (Figure \ref{fig::WashVSLub-Small}), the difference between solutions is of the order $\mathcal{O}(\alpha)$.
+It suggests that our model is sufficiently accurate and thus suitable for practical applications.
+The advantage of our model is that it allows a more transparent interpretation of each term, making it significantly more suitable for theoretical analysis, such as establishing existence and uniqueness of solutions, similarly to what was done in \cite{rapajic2025134842}.